thewebdev/opera-extension-icr/README.md

 6. **Get Fast Updates**
 Though not necessarily noticeable, Instant Currency Rates obtains data faster from the net (it gets the data as a JSON feed which are often smaller in size than an XML feed; smaller file size = faster downloads).

+7. **Modify at Will**
+The source code of the extension is available for free and is released under the open source GPL 3 license.

+## Changelog

+Version 1.7 -
+New: 'Swap' icon allows user to swap the first and second currency quickly.

+Version 1.6 -
+New: Extension icon for Mac / Retina displays.
+Updated: Updated copyright year.

+Version 1.5 -
+New: Currency converter to compare conversion rates with multiple currencies.

+Version 1.3 -
+New: Allow user to change the time each pair is displayed.
+New: Link to online support page.
+Fixed: Update interval changes were only applied on browser restart.
+Fixed: Save button didn't disable on submit.

+Version 1.1 -
+Fixed: Options page reloaded when any form element had focus and ENTER key was pressed.
+Updated: Design changes made to Options page.